promitbasak/TicTacToe-Pygame/README.md

 At first you need to do this:
 - Youn need python version 3.6+.
 - You need to have `pygame` module installed on python.
 If you don't, just open the terminal and run the command `pip install pygame`.
 - Download the entire repository as zip and extract it anywhere.
-- Optionally you can Download aal the files excluding `venv.zip`.
+Optionally you can Download all the files excluding `venv.zip`.
 - If you download `venv.zip`, Extract it in the same folder.
 ### PC:
 - Run the `tictactoe_pygame` with IDLE or any python IDE.